-Think about a conflict situation that has occurred in almost all dialysis settings the temperature of the unit.
+Think about a conflict situation that has occurred in almost every dialysis setting, such as the temperature of the unit.
 One of you will be the patient and the other will be the dialysis professional.
 The patient will start by complaining about the temperature in the unit.
 As your conversation progresses, the patient will raise other issues such as the eating policy, transportation problems, diet concerns, staff complaints, and so on.
 The person playing the dialysis professional should try to address all the complaints that the patient makes.

 After you have done this for a few minutes, stop and switch roles.
-But this time, the dialysis professional should use the techniques suggested on the What Are You Trying to Tell Me? handout to keep the conversation focused on the original complaint about the temperature of the unit.
+But this time, the dialysis professional should use the techniques suggested on the What are You Trying to Tell Me? handout to keep the conversation focused on the original complaint regarding the temperature of the unit.